kriley314/liri-node-app/README.md

     node liri movie-this Silverado

-  The do-what-it-says option allows the user to issue their command to liri through test in a file.
+  The do-what-it-says option allows the user to issue their command to liri through text in a file.
 If no file name is specified, the application looks for the file, random.txt.
-The contents of this file can specify conna separated values to call the about liri commands.
+The contents of this file must specify comma separated values.
 The default use of this command is:

     node liri do-what-it-says